openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 ```

 With this option specified, the configuration file for Post-Training Optimization
-Toolkit will still be created, so that you can inspect it.
+Tool will still be created, so that you can inspect it.

 See the "Shared options" section for information on other options accepted by
 the script.